Mobilising your community

 There are important things that you need to bear in mind while mobilising your community.
 You need to encourage participation by as many community members as possible.
 This means working actively with the community to solve their own health-related problems.
 You really need to know your community.

 Think about the community that you live or work in.
 Imagine a co-worker from another area is coming to join you.
 What do you want to say right at the beginning about your community?
-If you have not yet started to work as a Health Extension Practitioner think about the community in which you live.
+If you have not yet started to work as a health professional think about the community in which you live.

 Write the following information about your community below:

 Your answers will be individual to you and your community.
-The point of this question is that the more you know about the community (Figure 19.3), the more likely you will be to design health-related projects that fit the individual needs of that community.
+The point of this question is that the more you know about the community, the more likely you will be to design health-related projects that fit the individual needs of that community.

 However, knowing your community is only the beginning.
 Community mobilisation is an active process.
 Community participation is necessary at every step of the process, from identifying problems to solving the problems.